angelxmoreno/tool-aware-ollama-wrapper/README.md

-# 🧠 Tool-Aware AI Assistant with Bun, TypeORM, SQLite, and Ollama
+# 🧠 Tool-Aware Ollama Wrapper

 This is a local-first AI assistant prototype powered by **Bun**, **SQLite**, **TypeORM**, and **Ollama** running **Mistral** or **LLaMA 3.1** models.
 The assistant can simulate tool use by calling backend functions in natural language and receiving the results.